Kaleigh Riehl

-Kaleigh Ann Riehl (born October 21, 1996) is an American professional soccer player who plays as a defender for National Women's Soccer League (NWSL) club San Diego Wave FC.
+Kaleigh Ann Riehl (born October 21, 1996) is an American professional soccer player who plays as a defender for the Utah Royals of the National Women's Soccer League (NWSL).

 Riehl has represented the United States at the U-18, U-20 and U-23 levels.
 She was called up to the senior team training camp in January 2019.
 Riehl played for Penn State at the collegiate level and was the 11th pick in the 2020 NWSL College Draft, going to Sky Blue FC.

 Early life

-Riehl was born on October 21, 1996 in Fairfax Station, Virginia.
+Riehl was born on October 21, 1996, in Fairfax Station, Virginia.
 She played with Braddock Road Youth Club '95 Elite for 11 years, with whom she won several competitions.

 College career

 Riehl played with Penn State University for her entire college career.
 As a freshman, she started all 27 matches.
 She was named to the Big 10 all-freshman team and helped lead the team to winning the NCAA Championship.
 She was redshirted for the 2016 season, during which she started for the U.S. six times at the FIFA U-20 World Cup.
 As a sophomore, she started all 24 matches and recorded 13 clean sheets.
 As a junior, she started all 25 matches, recorded 13 clean sheets, and was named Big 10 defender of the year.
 As a senior, she started all 25 matches.
 Over all four years, she set the NCAA record for minutes played as an outfield player with 8,847 minutes played.